Putney Bridge

 Putney Bridge is a Grade II listed bridge over the River Thames in west London, linking Putney on the south side with Fulham to the north.

-Before the first bridge was built in 1729, a ferry had shuttled between the two banks.
+Before the first bridge on the site, known as Fulham Bridge, was built in 1729, a ferry had shuttled between the two banks.

 The current format is three lanes southbound (including one bus lane) and one lane (plus cycle lane/bus stop) northbound.
 Putney High Street, a main approach, is part of a London hub for retail, offices, food, drink and entertainment.
 Putney Embankment hosts Putney Pier for riverboat services immediately south-west of the bridge as well as the capital's largest set of facilities in rowing.
 The Pier in the sport marks one end of the Championship Course.

 Position

 The north side of the bridge is 120m west-southwest of Putney Bridge Underground station, which is in the park-sandwiched Hurlingham neighbourhood of Fulham.
 Parkland to the west includes the gardens of Fulham Palace, historic home of the Bishops of London.
 On the south side of the bridge is a rounded glass-prowed ship-shaped 21st-century building, Putney Wharf Tower, one of the tallest buildings in Putney.

 The bridge has medieval parish churches beside its abutments: St Mary's Church, Putney is built on the south and All Saints Church, Fulham, on the north bank.
 This close proximity of two churches by a major river is rare, another example being at Goring-on-Thames and Streatley, villages hemmed in by the Chiltern Hills (the Goring Gap).